HL7/fhir-shorthand/input/pagecontent/reference.md

       "The vehicle model"
       "The vehicle model, e.g., G4500."
   * model from EmergencyVehicleModel (extensible)
-  * year 0..1 SU positiveInteger
+  * year 0..1 SU positiveInt
       "Year of manufacture"
       "The year the vehicle was manufactured"
   * servicePeriod 0..1 Period